 3) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?

 Less Than Significant Impact.
-As indicated in Response L-1 above, significant noise impacts that could result from the long-term operation of the proposed project have been mitigated by restricted the time the pool and pool deck could be used on any given day.
-With implementation of this mitigation measure, no significant impacts would occur.
+As indicated in Response L-1 above, significant noise impacts are not anticipated to result from the long-term operation of the proposed project.